WHAT TO CONSIDER WHEN BUYING A CONTAINER

-As you can see the uses of containers are diverse and many different industries as well as private individuals purchase containers to solve an ongoing problem.
-A good supplier will ask the correct questions and provide support to ensure that you receive the specification of container that will best suit your bespoke requirements.
+As you can see the uses for containers are diverse and many different industries as well as private individuals purchase containers to solve an ongoing problem.
+A good supplier will ask the correct questions and provide support to ensure that you receive the specification of container that will best suit your requirements.

 1. The definition of “new” and “used” changes slightly when discussing shipping containers purely because the majority of containers are manufactured abroad and therefore need to be shipped to the UK with cargo.

-Buy or Hire?
+Buy or Hire a Container?

-4. In terms of shipping, you will again almost certainly need to purchase, very few container companies will offer a container for international shipping on a hire basis.
+4. In terms of shipping, you will again almost certainly need to purchase.
+Very few container companies will offer a container for international shipping on a hire basis.

-Note: These vehicles can only go on grass if carefully planned and in very dry conditions, the vehicles CANNOT work under overhead power cables or telephone lines.
+Note: These vehicles can ONLY go on grass if carefully planned and in very dry conditions.
+The vehicles CANNOT work under overhead power cables or telephone lines.
 THE SIZES AND ADVICE OUTLINED ABOVE IS A GENERAL IDEA REGARDING HAULAGE – TO PREVENT EXTRA CHARGES ALWAYS CHECK WITH YOUR SUPPLIER, IF YOU ARE NOT SURE ARRANGE A SITE VISIT.

-Quantity – How much are you storing?
+Quantity – How much can you store in a container?

 Standard External Container Dimensions